Borderline Personality Disorder Therapy in Littleton, CO—Counselors

 - Experiencing the death of a parent or caregiver as a child.

 - A reduced hippocampus size (region of the brain that regulates stress responses and emotion).

 When people are diagnosed with Borderline Personality Disorder, there are a number of treatment options available to them, including different types of therapies and medications.
 It is often best to work with a therapist to find the right an individualized treatment plan, but often, those plans focus upon coping and emotional skills like…

 - Emotional regulation is the ability to know what one is feeling, process it, and respond accordingly.

 - Mindfulness is growing one’s awareness of their body, feelings, thoughts, and more.
 Its focus is to pay attention to oneself without judging what one finds.

 - Distress tolerance is similar to resiliency.
 Life is full of disappointments, frustrations, and setbacks.
 Distress tolerance allows people to respond to the ups and downs of life in a healthy way.

 - Interpersonal effectiveness increases an individual’s ability to function well in a wide variety of relationships.
 It gives people the skills they need to pursue professional connections, family harmony, deep friendships, acquaintances, romantic partners, and more.

 If you recognized any of the symptoms of BPD that you read about, it may be time to reach out.
 Help is available, and many who work with a therapist are often able to manage the symptoms and live the life they want—not the unstable life that BPD often tries to dictate.
-Thriveworks Atlantis has appointments available, and when you call our office, you may be meeting with a counselor the following day.
+Thriveworks Littleton has appointments available, and when you call our office, you may be meeting with a counselor the following day.
 We offer evening and weekend sessions, but we do not put our clients on a waitlist.
 Instead, we want them to have to support they need when they need it.
 Many different insurance plans are also accepted.
 Call today.